Disability Access Audits

 What are ‘reasonable adjustments’?

-‘Reasonable Adjustments’ are identified by having your access audit carried out, and they can be something like Signage or Induction Loop.
+‘Reasonable Adjustments’ are identified by having your access audit carried out, and they can be something like Signage, Access Ramps or Induction Hearing Loops.

 What is an Induction Loop?

-Induction Loops allow people with hearing impairments access your services and assist you in compliance of the Act.
+Induction Loops allow people with hearing impairments access your services and assist you in compliance of the Equality Act 2010.

 What if I do not want to make ‘reasonable adjustments’?